 Goodwill is required to be tested on an annual basis for potential impairment at the reporting unit level.
 A reporting unit is defined as the lowest level of an entity that is a business and that can be distinguished, physically and operationally and for internal reporting purposes, from other activities, operations, and assets of the entity.
 A reporting unit can be no higher than a reportable operating segment and would generally be lower than that level of reporting.
-The Company identified three reporting units: the German reporting unit; the North America reporting unit; and the reporting unit for the rest of the world.
+The Company manages its business under geographic regions that are aggregated together as one segment in the global industrial laser industry.

-In testing for impairment, the fair value of each reporting unit is compared to its carrying amount.
+In testing for impairment, the fair value of the reporting unit, that is determined based on market data, is compared to its carrying amount.
 If the carrying value is below the fair value assessment, there will be no impairment loss.
 If the fair value is below the carrying value, then the Company is required to perform an additional test to determine the impaired fair value of the goodwill and its carrying amount.